famer/blog/_posts/2016-05-25-fastest-possible.md

 title: Fastest possible
 ---

-This post has been written 12-th of April 2015, but wasn't published for some reasons.
+This post has been written 12-th of April 2015, but wasn't published, left for grammar check and forgotten, fixing it now.

 This post is inspired by recent [Linus Torvalds interview related to Git development](http://www.linux.com/news/featured-blogs/185-jennifer-cloer/821541-10-years-of-git-an-interview-with-git-creator-linus-torvalds).